ThomasDino/General-Projects/README.md

 2. Import it in Android Studio
 3. Sync Gradle and run on your device/emulator

-<h2>Contributing</h2>
-Mention pull requests.
-Link to an example and/or put it down here

 <h2>Credits</h2>

-- Author: <a href="https://twitter.com/r4dixx" target="_blank">Amaël Sikel</a>
+- Author: Thomas Dinopoulos
-- Illustrations
-- Colors
+- Co-Author: Doosan Baik
-- Any material